-Jennifer’s life soon spirals out of control: she loses her Bank of America job, her boyfriend abandons her, and cops threaten to arrest her.
-Her grandparents and legal guardians convince her to leave Hollywood and return to Iowa, where she can “get her head on straight.”
+After Jennifer’s boyfriend abandons her and cops threaten incarceration, her legal guardians convince the girl to return to Iowa, to “get her head on straight.”

-Instead, Jennifer is committed, against her will, to the Cherokee Mental Health Institute in Cherokee, Iowa, where she is introduced to a world of questionable psychiatric treatments, doctors, psychologists, social workers, and hospital staff.
+Instead, Jennifer is committed to a mental institution in Cherokee, Iowa, where she is introduced to a world of questionable psychiatric treatments, doctors, psychologists, and social workers.

-While incarcerated, she corresponds with a new boyfriend and interacts with other patients: a psychopath who preys on other patients, a 17-year-old unwed mother, a teen cutter obsessed with rats, a young married mother enthralled with “10 ways of suicide,” and a 42-year-old mentally challenged man and 25 year resident of Cherokee, among others.
+While incarcerated, she corresponds with a new boyfriend and interacts with other patients: a psychopathic predator; a 17-year-old unwed mother; a teen cutter obsessed with rats; a young married mother enthralled with “10 ways of suicide”; and a mentally challenged man, a 25-year resident, among others.

 Finally released, she flees Iowa, escaping to Pennsylvania.

-“I was driven to Cherokee,” the writer says, referring to a northwest Iowa regionalism synonymous with being committed.
+“I was driven to Cherokee,” the memoirist says, referring to a northwest Iowa regionalism synonymous with being committed.
 “Writing this memoir has driven Cherokee from me.”